Regulatory takings in the United States: Lucas v. South Carolina Coastal Council

 A review of the relevant decisions demonstrates that the "harmful or noxious use" principle was merely this Court's early formulation of the police power justification necessary to sustain (without compensation) any regulatory diminution in value; that the distinction between regulation that "prevents harmful use" and that which "confers benefits" is difficult, if not impossible, to discern on an objective, value-free basis; and that, therefore, noxious-use logic cannot be the basis for departing from this Court's categorical rule that total regulatory takings must be compensated. ...
 Although it seems unlikely that common-law principles would have prevented the erection of any habitable or productive improvements on Lucas's land, this state-law question must be dealt with on remand.
 To win its case, respondent cannot simply proffer the legislature's declaration that the uses Lucas desires are inconsistent with the public interest, or the conclusory assertion that they violate a common-law maxim such as sic utere tuo ut alienum non laedas, but must identify background principles of nuisance and property law that prohibit the uses Lucas now intends in the property's present circumstances.

 Lucas was remanded to the South Carolina Supreme Court which in turn remanded it to the trial court for a valuation trial.
-However, the case settled when the state bought Lucas' property, and later resold it to a developer.
+However, the case settled when the state bought Lucas' property and later resold it to a developer.

-Palazzolo
+Palazzolo v.
+Rhode Island

 On June 28, 2001, the Court issued its opinion in Palazzolo v.
 Rhode Island, 533 U.S. 606 (2001).
 Palazzolo addressed two issues: When is a takings claim ripe?
 When does notice of a preexisting regulation destroy the right to challenge the application of that regulation?
 For forty years, the plaintiff's corporation owned a valuable parcel of property in the town of Westerly, Rhode Island.
 The property consisted of roughly eighteen acres of wetlands and a small indeterminate amount of uplands.
 The land was divided into seventy-four parcels in two subdivision map filings that occurred in 1936 and 1959.
 Like the neighboring homes, the only way to develop Mr. Palazzolo's land is to raise the grade with fill.

 In 1971, the Rhode Island Legislature authorized the Coastal Resources Management Council (CRMC) to regulate the filling of coastal wetlands.
 The CRMC promulgated regulations requiring that any filling of coastal salt marsh, such as that found on the plaintiff's property, meet certain public interest requirements.
 CRMC had ruled that private housing does not meet this public interest requirement.
 Prior to the adoption of this regulatory regime, the plaintiff applied twice to utilize the property but each time the State withdrew its approval, and the plaintiff did not appeal.